-An increase in blood pressure is one of the body’s natural responses to perceived threats.
-This stress-response-system functions as a survival mechanism in the short term.
-But, in the long term, can negatively impact our health in a number of ways.
+Increased blood pressure is one of the body’s natural responses to perceived threats.
+This stress-response system functions as a survival mechanism in the short term.
+But, long term, it can negatively impact our health in several ways.

-While we rarely can control the presence of stress in our lives, how we react to this is up to us.
+While we can rarely control stress, how we react to this is up to us.
 Lower your blood pressure by finding a healthy outlet for stress that fits your lifestyle.
 Consider starting yoga, cardiovascular exercise, journaling, meditation, prayer, music, creative endeavors, hobbies, time outside, counseling and relaxation techniques.

 How do I know if I have high blood pressure?

-Most of the time there are no obvious symptoms of high blood pressure.
+Most of the time, there are no apparent symptoms of high blood pressure.
 So it's important to make an appointment with your primary care physician (PCP).
 Your PCP will take your blood pressure and talk to you about the best ways to stay healthy and, if necessary, prescribe a medication to control your blood pressure.